-Exhibit severe orthopedic and/or neurological impairment that renders the person dependent on others, assistive devices, other types of assistance, or a combination of the three (3) to accomplish the activities of daily living; and Be able to express ideas and wants either verbally or nonverbally with caregivers, personal care attendants, case managers, or others involved in their care; and c.
-Transition of Individuals Affected by Maximum Age Limitation.
-When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):

-3) Be medically stable as certified by a physician or nurse practitioner.
+- 1) Exhibit severe orthopedic and/or neurological impairment that renders the person dependent on others, assistive devices, other types of assistance, or a combination of the three (3) to accomplish the activities of daily living; and - 2) Be able to express ideas and wants either verbally or nonverbally with caregivers, personal care attendants, case managers, or others involved in their care; and - 3) Be medically stable as certified by a physician or nurse practitioner.
 Medical stability is defined as the absence of any of the following: (a) An active, life threatening condition (sepsis, respiratory, or other conditions requiring systematic therapeutic measures); (b) IV drip to control or support blood pressure; (c) intracranial pressure or arterial monitoring.